-Concerns reg Concerns regarding the approach adopted Theme Representations Recommended Natural England Commentary Area of Outstanding Natural Beauty in England.'
-ANON-VUXE-WEQ5-A 'Surrey County Council's own landscape assessment clearly states the benefits of the area but much of this evidence seems to have been ignored, minimised or discounted in the 'findings', with clearly inaccurate representation of the aircraft noise, road congestion and noise on the A22 and the extent of urbanisation' weight of evidence was then considered when determining if the land qualified for national landscape designation.
+Concerns reg Concerns regarding the approach adopted Theme Representations Natural England Commentary ANON-VUXE-WEQ5-A 'Surrey County Council's own landscape assessment clearly states the benefits of the area but much of this evidence seems to have been ignored, minimised or discounted in the 'findings', with clearly inaccurate representation of the aircraft noise, road congestion and noise on the A22 and the extent of urbanisation' ANON-VUXE-WEUX-H 'Pre-existing Landscape Assessments by the SCC have stated the benefits of the area but this information seems to have been largely overlooked in the analysis.'
 The proposed boundary takes account of changes in character and quality of the landscape especially in transitional landscapes.
-ANON-VUXE-WEUX-H 'Pre-existing Landscape Assessments by the SCC have stated the benefits of the area but this information seems to have been largely overlooked in the analysis.'
-Mapping ANON-VUXE-W5CD-U 'I am concerned that the use of an out-of-date OS Base map has been used for the delineation of the area.
+Mapping 'I am concerned that the use of an out-of-date OS Base map has been used for the delineation of the area.
 This does not show the extent of Tapwood Lake (a quarry reflooded as part of Hanson's Restoration Plan.
 [Natural England's Magic database does show the presence of Tapwood Lake].'
 ANON-VUXE-WSQA-4 (Reigate & Banstead Borough Council) made a general comment on the mapping provided showing the proposed boundary at 1:25,000 scale. 'when zoomed in, the boundary appears to not be aligned to clear features such as roads.'
-Commentary Natural England always uses the most up to date base mapping where it is available and agrees that the 1:25,000 base map used to show the proposed boundary during the Statutory Consultation was not up to date in all areas, particularly where the landscape has undergone more recent change.
+Natural England always uses the mos available and agrees that the 1:25,000 boundary during the Statutory Consult particularly where the landscape has used why desk-based assessment, use of a assessment is used in making judgem.
+Natural England is aware of the full example assessed in terms of natural beauty or Appendix 17 - Land north of the A25 Tapwood Lake and Lawrence Lake (page 11).
+Natural England always uses the most up to date base mapping where it is available and agrees that the 1:25,000 base map used to show the proposed boundary during the Statutory Consultation was not up to date in all areas, particularly where the landscape has undergone more recent change.
 This is why desk-based assessment, use of aerial photography and detailed site assessment is used in making judgements.
-In the case of Tapwood Lake Natural England is aware of the full extent of the lake and this area has been assessed in terms of natural beauty criterion as discussed in detail in Appendix 17 - Land north of the A25 and west of Clifton's Lane, including Tapwood Lake and Lawrence Lake and woodland south of the railway (page 11).
-ANON-VUXE-W5NR-M and ANON-VUXE-WMEA-J raised concerns regarding the existing AONB boundary shown on the Statutory Consultation Boundary Map Fig 28 and the AONB boundary as plotted on the Waverley Borough Adopted Local Natural England produces the boundary map at 1:25,000 at the consultation stage to ensure that the number of maps produced is manageable and is in a format that people are familiar with.
+In the case of Tapwood Lake Natural England is aware of the full extent of the lake and this area has been assessed in terms of natural beauty criterion as discussed in detail in Appendix 17 - Land north of the A25 and west of Clifton's Lane, including Tapwood Lake and Lawrence Lake and woodland south of the railway ANON-VUXE-W5NR-M and ANON-VUXE-WMEA-J raised concerns regarding the existing AONB boundary shown on the Statutory Consultation Boundary Map Fig 28 and the AONB boundary as plotted on the Waverley Borough Adopted Local Plan Policies Map 2018.
+Natural England produces the boundary map at 1:25,000 at the consultation stage to ensure that the number of maps produced is manageable and is in a format that people are familiar with.
+Natural England is aware that there may be some discrepancies regarding the